Melissa Riso Sizzles In Hot Pink Lace Panties & Matching Bra

 Her long, dark hair was styled in loose curls.
 The locks hung down her back in cascading strands.

+In the background, a white paneled wall as well as a bit of green foliage could be seen.
+Next to her, a window with the curtains drawn was spotted.
+Some decorative pillows were also visible behind her.

+In the caption of the post, Melissa revealed that if she could live her life over again, she would find love sooner.

 Melissa’s over 1.2 million followers didn’t waste any time showing their approval for the post.
 The photo garnered more than 7,700 likes within the first 14 hours after it was uploaded to her timeline.
-Her admirers also flocked to the comments section to leave over 150 remarks about the pic during that time.
+Her admirers also flocked to the comments section to leave over 150 remarks during that time.

 “So Beautiful always.
 Good looking Hottest sexy.
 Love you,” one follower quipped.